survivejs/react-book/manuscript/09_linting_in_webpack.md

 Besides linting for issues it can be useful to manage code style on some level.
 Nothing is more annoying than having to work with source that has mixed tabs or spaces and all kinds of shenanigans.
 Stylistically consistent code reads better and is easier to work with particularly in a team environment.

 [JSCS](http://jscs.info/) is a tool that makes it possible to define a style guide of your own for JavaScript code.
-It is easy to integrate into your project through webpack.
+It is easy to integrate into your project through Webpack.
 ESLint implements a large part of its functionality, though, and it is possible you may get away with ESLint only.

 In this chapter I'll go through these tools briefly.
 We'll integrate just ESLint into our project.
 Of course if you want, you can give the other tools a go.
 Just don't be surprised that they aren't included in the demonstration code.

 ## Webpack and JSHint

-Interestingly no JSLint loader seems to exist for webpack yet.
+Interestingly no JSLint loader seems to exist for Webpack yet.
 Fortunately there's one for JSHint.
-On a legacy project setting it up with webpack is easy.
+On a legacy project setting it up with Webpack is easy.
 We won't be using it for our application but it's a good thing to know.
 At least you'll see some familiar patterns.

 You will need to install [jshint-loader](https://www.npmjs.com/package/jshint-loader) to your project (`npm i jshint-loader --save-dev`).
 In addition, you will need a little bit of configuration.